freemanpeterson/SWIFTPowershell/README.md

 Add-SWNodeWin                - Add a Windows WMI SolarWinds node.
 Add-SWGroup                  - Add a SolarWinds group.
 Add-SWPoller                 - Add a SolarWinds poller.
-Get-SWApp -                  - Get a List of SolarWinds application templates.
+Get-SWApp -                  - Get a list of SolarWinds application templates.
 Get-SWGroup                  - Get SolarWinds groups.
 Remove-SWGroup               - Remove a Solarwinds group.
 Get-SWGroupMute              - Mute a SolarWinds group.
-Get-SWNode                   - Get a list of SW Nodes.
+Get-SWNode                   - Get a list of SolarWinds Nodes.
 Get-SWNodeCustomProperties  - Get SolarWinds node custom properties.
 Get-SWNodeDNSNotFQDN        - Get SolarWinds node that have a full qualified DNS name.
 Get-SWNodeDuplicate         - Get SolarWinds node caption names that are not unique.